xkollar/xkollar.github.io/data/posts/2026-07-31-pizza-time.markdown

 might not want to base your financial decisions on a random Python snippet.

-To convince yourself that `max_savings` produces optimal grouping as valuated by `saving`, you may employ the following
+To convince yourself that `max_savings` produces optimal grouping as valuated by `savings`, you may employ the following
 steps:

 * Take a random permutation.
 * Split it into groups of three + tail.
 * Fill the tail (if there is one) with 0s to form a full group.
-* Permutations within groups don't do anything to savings (because minimum always takes smallest regardless of it's position).
+* Permutations within groups don't do anything to savings (because minimum always takes smallest regardless of its position).
     * Reverse-sort elements within groups.
 * Permutations of groups don't do anything to savings (because of associativity of sum).